ex-io/exio-node/README.md

 ### Insert

 The insert command will insert an order into the exchange.
-This command requires you to provide API credentials.
+This command requires API credentials.

-Example:

 ```
 $ npx exio-node insert buy btc-usdt 4000 1